charles-uno/charles-uno.github.io/_posts/2017-08-21-police-malpractice.md

 tags: politics
 ---

 > This post was originally written in 2017, after police killed [Philando Castile](https://en.wikipedia.org/wiki/Shooting_of_Philando_Castile) in our old neighborhood.
 It was updated in 2020 after police killed [George Floyd](https://en.wikipedia.org/wiki/Death_of_George_Floyd) less than a mile from our home.
-Liability insurance may sound like small potatoes compared to the [transformative change](https://www.theguardian.com/us-news/2020/jun/08/minneapolis-city-council-police-department-dismantle) endorsed by the city council... but I'll believe that when I see it.

 Doctors make life-and-death decisions millions of times each year.
 Sometimes they get it wrong, and people die.
 Unnecessary surgery, incorrect prescriptions, and other medical errors account for over [100k American lives lost](http://www.npr.org/sections/health-shots/2013/09/20/224507654/how-many-die-from-medical-mistakes-in-u-s-hospitals) each year -- more than car accidents and guns combined.
 However, despite how often Americans[^1] die from medical errors, it's exceptionally rare for a doctor to face criminal charges for murder or manslaughter.